MiguelMonteiro/permutohedral_lattice/README.md

 This code implements the Permutohedral Lattice  for high dimensional filtering.
-Read the original [paper.]( https://graphics.stanford.edu/papers/permutohedral/)
+Read the original [paper.]( https://graphics.stanford.edu/papers/permutohedral/) If you use this work please consider citing our [paper](https://arxiv.org/abs/1807.07464) in addition to the original one.

 The code contains:
 - A CPU implementation (C++);